 Also read: Guest Houses & Hotels on Srinagar Leh Highway

 Stick to Major Tourist Destinations

-Do not Wander
+Do Not Wander

 Trust Your Driver and Get a Good One

-As I mentioned above, Kashmiris ensure safety of tourists so your driver will then take it on him personally to get you to a safe place.
-Being a local, he will also be able to talk out of a situation if you got in to one.
+As I mentioned above, Kashmiris ensure the safety of tourists.
+So your driver will then take it on him personally to get you to a safe place.
+Being a local, he will also be able to talk out of a situation if you got into trouble.

 Stay at the Hotel

 If there is any curfew or problem in the city, stay inside your hotel until things calm down.
 As long as you are in your room, there will not be any trouble at all.
 No one will come breaking doors to drag you out, that never happens.